LuiseFreese/blog/sp-listformatting2.md

-# How we use SharePoint list formats and Power Automate at PYOD
+# How we use SharePoint list formatting and Power Automate at PYOD to ease our marketing

-Together with [Elio Struyf](https://www.eliostruyf.com), I run an onlin sticker shop called [PYOD - pimpyourowndevice.com](https://pyod.shop).
+Together with [Elio Struyf](https://www.eliostruyf.com), I run an online sticker shop called [PYOD - pimpyourowndevice.com](https://pyod.shop).
 Elio described, how we use Power Platform and Azure Functions to keep the store up-to-date and to print the labels for our envelopes to send out the stickers.
-This post shall show, how we use SharePoint and Power Platform to market our products and make our day-to-day work even easier.
+This post shall show, how I use SharePoint and Power Platform to market our products and make our day-to-day work even easier.

 ## Posting a random sticker

 We use a SharePoint list for our inventory.
 This means, that each sticker is an item in the list and that we have dedicated columns for all attributes like price, dimensions, material in that list.
-To automate sharing our sticker on socials, we added some more columns like twitter text, twitter hashtags and short link to this sticker in the store.
+To automate sharing our sticker on socials, I added some more columns like twitter text, twitter hashtags,and short link to this sticker in the store.
 I experimented a bit with Buffer to automate posting on Social Media, but I was not happy with it, as I couldn't find an easy way to post stickers in a certain rythm.
-My solution: building a Power Automate flow, which posts a random item from said SharePoint list every 15 hours.
+My solution: building a Power Automate flow, which posts a random items from said SharePoint list.

 The flow looks like this: